lsst/rtn-018/index.rst

 This delivery note covers the Discourse-based web forum service deployed as community.lsst.org

-The web forum is a long-lived (compared to Slack) discussion forum replacing mailing lists for internal project use, as well as a community-facing forum designed to involve the community in discussions with the project as well as their peers.
+The web forum is a destination for long-lived (compared to Slack) discussion forum replacing mailing lists for internal project use, as well as a community-facing forum designed to involve the community in discussions with the project as well as their peers in an asynchronous and searchable manner.

 What artifacts (code, docs, infrastructure) are involved?
 ---------------------------------------------------------